amirdadfar9192/DiscordUtils/README.md

 # DiscordUtils
 A very useful library made to be used in with [discord.py](https://pypi.org/project/discord.py/)

+*THIS PROJECT IS A MODDIFIED VERSION OF https://github.com/toxicrecker/DiscordUtils APPARENTLY THE OWNER ABANDONED THE PROJECT SO IM FIXING THE CODE NOW AND PUBLISHING THIS TO PYPI FOR OTHERS TO USE*

 # Installation
 For access to Pagination and InviteTracker use:
 ```